joblackpoc/StudyJupyter/README.md

 9. Past folder rdc_report to htdocs
 	localhost/rdc_report

-Please Clear person typearea_4 from your database as soon as possible We will support you when we follow up
+# Please Clear person typearea_4 from your database as soon as possible
-Thank you
+We will support you when we follow up

-See you next time
+# See you next time
-Good Luck
+Thank you Good Luck

 Natthawut Ponkrut : Joblackpoc@gmail.com